 It’s important to remove any impurities that have accumulated on your face during the day, even if you don’t wear makeup.
 This prepares your skin for the following steps, making your evening routine more effective.

-In the evening, take the opportunity to treat your skin and apply a more nourishing serum that helps promote repair from the damage accrued during the day.
+In the evening, take the opportunity to treat your skin and apply a more nourishing night serum like Isdinceutics Melatonik® that helps repair the damage accrued during the day.
 Gently massage it in to aid absorption.

 Apply a nourishing and hydrating moisturizer that can help your skin recover from the stresses of the day.
-A luxurious moisturizer that focuses on hydration and skin rejuvenation benefits may be especially helpful.
+A luxurious night cream that focuses on hydration and skin rejuvenation benefits may be especially helpful.

 Flament et al. Effect of the sun on visible signs of aging in Caucasian skin.
 In Clinical, Cosmetic and Investigative Dermatology (2013); 6: 221-232.